miticv/miticv.github.io/docker.md

 * Download ubuntu iso (or CentOS)
 * Download and install Oracle VM Virtual Box Manager
 ```
-name it as "ubuntu1604", with recommended settings.
+name it as "ubuntu1604"/"Centos7", with recommended settings.
 In settings, under Network, go to Adapter 2, enable it, and attached to: "Hosty-only Adapter"
 Under storage add downloaded ubuntu server ISO.
 Then click Start
-[]
 ```

-* Follow instruction to set it up on [pluralsight](https://app.pluralsight.com/player?course=docker-deep-dive&author=nigel-poulton&name=docker-deep-dive-m3&clip=3&mode=live)
+Ubuntu:
 ```
 English
 Instal Ubanty Server